yahoo/validatar/index.md

 ## How to Run

-For Hadoop based engines, it is recommended you run Validatar with ```hadoop jar``` since that sets up your classpaths for you.
-Otherwise, you can launch validatar with ```java -cp /PATH/TO/JAR com.yahoo.validatar.App ...```
+For Hadoop based engines like Hive or Pig, it is recommended you run Validatar with ```hadoop jar``` since that sets up most of the classpath for you.
+Otherwise, you can launch validatar with ```java -cp /PATH/TO/JARS com.yahoo.validatar.App ...```, where ```com.yahoo.validatar.App``` is the main class.

 Use ```hadoop jar validatar-jar-with-dependencies.jar com.yahoo.validatar.App --help``` (or -h) for Help